Feeding: Know the Basics

 What to Know About Feeding Allergies

 What are the symptoms of food allergies?

-Skin problems such as rashes, hives, or swelling; stomach problems such as nausea, vomiting and diarrhea; and breathing problems are all symptoms of food allergies.
+If you notice your child has skin problems, such as rashes, hives, or swelling; stomach problems, such as nausea, vomiting and diarrhea; and/or breathing problems, these are all symptoms of food allergies.
 Other signs include pale skin or light-headedness.

 What should I do if I think my child has food allergies?